conversationai/perspectiveapi/2-api/key-concepts.md

 To best understand the reference documentation, you must first know these key concepts.

+## Attribute

+A comment label used for review.
+The most popular attributes are the toxicity and severe toxicity models.

 ## Comment

 A **comment** is the text to be scored.
 Each API request contains a single